Indonesia fishing boat rescues 5 Muslim Rohingya off Aceh

-BANDA ACEH, Indonesia (AP) — An Indonesian fishing boat has rescued a group of five Muslim Rohingya found in weak condition off its westernmost Aceh province.
+BANDA ACEH, Indonesia (AP) — An Indonesian fishing boat has rescued a group of five Muslim Rohingya found in weak condition off westernmost Aceh province after a 20-day voyage that killed five other people, an official said Friday.

-Local search and rescue official Abdul Musafir says the group of two women and three men were brought ashore early Friday and admitted to a hospital in East Aceh District.
-Musafir says the group told officials that five people died during their 20-day ordeal at sea.
+The group, including two women and an 8-year-old boy, were brought ashore early Friday and admitted to a hospital in East Aceh District, local search and rescue official Abdul Musafir said

-Musafir says it wasn’t clear where they traveled from but the five were found in their boat at sea Monday by a fishing boat.
+Musafir says the group told officials that five people died during their journey.

-An outbreak of violence that began in 2012 prompted thousands of Muslim Rohingya to flee Myanmar by sea to Thailand, Malaysia and Indonesia.
-A fresh crisis last year sent hundreds of thousands of Rohingya fleeing by land to Bangladesh.
+“That is their confession, that the bodies of the five were dumped into the sea,” Musafir said, adding that it wasn’t clear where they traveled from and to where they were heading.

 Most Read Nation & World Stories